1. Home

 Gold Forecast & Price Prediction 2026 – Key Notes

-Gold rally is forecast to moderate into 2026.
-A $5,000 test is more likely than a decline towards $3,000, with $4,000 expected to become the new long-term support area.
+Gold rally is forecast to moderate for the rest of 2026 after the initial rally above the $5,000 mark.
+A $6,000 test is more likely than a decline towards $4,000, with - $4,800 expected to become the new long-term support area.

-Get more gold sentiment and trading signals, forecasts and news with NAGA Insights
+Get more gold sentiment and trading signals, forecasts, and news with NAGA Insights

-With NAGA.com you can trade CFDs on gold spot (XAU/USD), if you want to speculate on price movements, or invest in gold mining stocks or gold mining ETFs.
+With NAGA.com, you can trade CFDs on gold spot (XAU/USD), if you want to speculate on price movements, or invest in gold mining stocks or gold mining ETFs.

 Open an Account Try a Demo Copy Lead Traders